-The hearing was, in the main, properly conducted.
+The hearing was properly conducted throughout.
 All parties were afforded an opportunity to present their versions of the case.
-Following each party's presentation, the other party was given an opportunity to ask clarification questions and then present arguments in rebuttal, as was appropriate.
+Following each party's presentation, the opposing party was given an opportunity to ask clarification questions and then present any rebuttal they chose, as was appropriate.